linusbui/MOKE-UI/README.md

 ## Current problems

++ Really long runtimes when first calculating the equations
 + Equations are not fully simplified using $\Delta G$ and $\Delta H$
 + Sign conventions are not the same as in the literature in all places, especially for the results of the eight-directional method